 If you've been searching for a lusciously creamy, tangy, and sweet frosting that requires just three simple ingredients, you're in luck!
 This no-butter cream cheese frosting is exactly what you've been looking for.

-Whether you're a fan of carrot cake, strawberry tartlets, cherry chocolate cakes, or even birthday cake macarons, this no-butter frosting is about to become your new best friend.
+Whether you're a fan of carrot cake, strawberry tartlets, cherry chocolate cakes, brown butter cinnamon rolls or even birthday cake macarons, this no-butter frosting is about to become your new best friend.
 It's incredibly versatile, complementing a wide array of treats with its irresistible flavor.

 One of the most intriguing aspects of making this cream cheese frosting recipe no butter magic is its wild transformation in the refrigerator.
 At first, it may seem thin and slightly runny but fear not.